 2. Study Schedule: Write a rough study plan.

 "In preparing for battle I have always found that plans are useless, but planning is indispensable."

-3. After your lectures is before your lectures: Skim through the content/slides covered in the next lesson.
+3. After your lectures is before your lectures, Skim through the content/slides covered in the next lesson.

-This only takes 10 minutes, but it will be of huge advantage.
+This only takes 10 minutes, but it will be a huge advantage.
 Your brain will remember the information you have already read.
 Information will be retained much longer because the forgetting curve gets interrupted.